-Stories of ambitious global expansion are always inspiring, but it takes a sober investment to build offices in new markets until the operation matures.
+Your one stop place for everything about virtual numbers.
+But first, let’s paint a picture – stories of ambitious global expansion are inspiring, but it take a sober investment to build offices in new markets.
 There are many ways to rapidly expand around the globe, like with a big financial investment, through local partners, takeovers/mergers, through a small digital footprint etc.

 Many discerning companies, however, both large and small, tend to take a light footprint and test the waters or minimise their overall exposure in the new market.
 Working with an established and well-connected local partner to share resources, or running an office virtually from another part of the world are small, low-risk solutions to try out a new market.
 Sounds easy!
 But is it easier said, then done?